 Step 3 – Take a photo of the product/service

-Once you joined an affiliate program, found a product you recommend, it’s time to take a picture.
+Once you joined an affiliate program and found a product you recommend then it’s time to take a picture.
 It’s always best to take a picture of the item in use rather than just an image of the item.

 If you don’t have a picture of the item, check with your affiliate company to see if you can use their images.
 Or you can try to find a stock photo (free or paid) of the items.

-If you decide not to use your own photos, you want to make sure whatever photo you use has commercial rights for you to use them.
-If your affiliate company lets you use their photos, awesome.
-If you find photos for free or paid online, just make sure it has commercial rights.
+If you decide not to use your own photos, you want to make sure the photo you use has commercial rights for you to use them.

 You can be sued for using other people’s photos for financial gain if you don’t have approval to use them.

-Step 4 – Make Your Affiliate Pin on Pinterest
+Step 4 – Make an Affiliate Pin on Pinterest

 Go to your Pinterest account.
 In the top right corner, you will see a plus sign.
 Click the plus sign and then click ‘Create Pin’